nus-cs2103-AY2122S1/ip/README.md

 This is a project for a greenfield CS2103 Individual Project.
 The name Gnosis means knowledge in Greek.
 Why I named it Gnosis ?
-Simply, because my aim in CS2103 (and of course in my other mods)
-<br/>is to expand my knowledge and learning.
+Simply, because my aim in CS2103 (and of course in my other mods) is to expand my knowledge and learning.
 ```
 Welcome, I am Gnosis.
 The spark to meet your needs.